ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_risk_correlation/maternal_bmi_x_factor/index.rst

 2. Assign the simulant a x-factor propensity that is correlated to their maternal BMI propensity according to the spearman correlation coefficient of :math:`0.9`.
 This should be done according to the methodology described in the :ref:`risk-risk correlation proposal page <2017_risk_models>`

-3. Assign the simulant an x-factor risk exposure value based on their assigned x-factor propensity and the x-factor risk exposure distribution (equal to the :ref:`maternal BMI risk exposure distribution <2019_risk_exposure_maternal_bmi>`)
+3. Assign the simulant an x-factor risk exposure value based on their assigned x-factor propensity and the :ref:`x-factor risk exposure distribution<2019_risk_exposure_x_factor>`

 .. note::